brensen11/brainflip/README.md

 ## Build and Compile
 This compiler is meant for a windows x64 machine.
-You must have nasm and gcc installed.
+You must have nasm, gcc, and go installed.

 **Build the Compiler**
 ```